Skip to main content Skip to secondary navigation

 Main content start

 The Earth Systems Honors program provides students with an opportunity to pursue individual interdisciplinary research.
 It consists of a year-long research project that is mentored by one or more Earth Systems-affiliated faculty members, and culminates in a written thesis.
-The Earth Systems Honors application deadline for 2023-24 is October 27th, 2022 and May 2, 2023.
+The Earth Systems Honors application deadline for Academic Year 2023-24 is October 24th, 2023 and April 30, 2024 for Academic Year 2024-25.

 For application instructions, please see: Applying to the Earth Systems Honors Program

 To qualify for the honors program, students must have and maintain a minimum overall GPA of 3.4.
-Potential honors students are encouraged to complete the EARTHSYS 111 Biology and Global Change and EARTHSYS 112 Human Society and Environmental Change sequence by the end of the junior year.
-Qualified students can apply in Spring Quarter of their junior year, or the fourth quarter before graduation (check with program for specific application deadlines) by submitting a detailed research proposal and a brief statement of support from a faculty research advisor.
-Students who elect to do an honors thesis should begin planning no later than Winter Quarter of the junior year.
+Prospective honors students are encouraged to complete the EARTHSYS 111 Biology and Global Change and EARTHSYS 112 Human Society and Environmental Change sequence by the end of the junior year.
+Qualified students can apply in Spring Quarter of the junior year, or four quarters before graduation, by submitting a detailed research proposal and a brief statement of support from a faculty research advisor.
+Students who wish to pursue an honors thesis should begin planning no later than Winter Quarter of the junior year.
+The spring deadline for applications for the 2023-24 academic year is May 9, 2024

-A maximum of 9 units is awarded for thesis research through EARTHSYS 199 Honors Program in Earth Systems.
-Those 9 units may not substitute for any other required parts of the Earth Systems curriculum.
-All theses are evaluated for acceptance by the thesis faculty adviser and one additional faculty member, who is the second reader, and the Director of Earth Systems.
-Both the adviser and second reader must be members of the Academic Council.
+All theses are evaluated for acceptance by the faculty thesis advisor and one additional faculty member, who is the second reader.
+The faculty advisor (first reader) must be a member of the Academic Council.
+Generally, the second reader is also a member of the Academic Council; however, the second reader may be an academic staff member not a part of the Academic Council if approved by the faculty advisor.
 Acceptance into the Honors program is not a guarantee of graduating with the honors designation.
 The thesis must be accepted and approved by both readers and the Director of Earth Systems, and a minimum overall GPA of 3.4 must be maintained.

-Honors students are required to present their research publicly at the School of Earth, Energy & Environmental Sciences' Annual Honors Symposium, which highlights undergraduate and graduate research in the school.
-Faculty advisors are encouraged to sponsor presentation of student research results at professional society meetings.
+Honors students present their research at the Earth Systems Honors Symposium in Spring Quarter (June 5, 2024).
+Faculty advisors are encouraged to sponsor presentations of student research results at professional society meetings.

 More Information